AArch64 shared memory synchronization

 before the fence to be re-ordered with loads and stores after the fence.

-that was used earlier would work here as well,
+Why the difference? dmb ish that was used earlier would work here as well,

-is a weaker barrier that dmb ish
+but dmb ishld is a weaker barrier that dmb ish.
+And while dmb ishld is

-, it’s still enough for correctness, so it was preferred.
+weaker than dmb ish, it’s still enough for correctness, so it was preferred.

 Remember that we want loads and stores that happened within the critical section to stay within the critical section and not escape it.
 In other words, by the time we finish the memory barrier instruction, we want all the effects of the loads and stores to be visible to everyone.